 AYA cancer patients, who may be coping with similar issues, can find it challenging to meet each other on their own.
 Since this is a time in younger patients’ lives when social support may be needed the most, Moffitt encourages adolescent and young adult cancer patients, family members and friends to participate in the following programs.

 Young adults with cancer not only face unique challenges, but also have special strengths.
 Professionally led groups can help patients cope with these challenges by providing a safe environment that encourages open communication and decreases feelings of being alone.
 Attend Moffitt’s Meet Up group for young adult cancer patients (ages 20-32).

-Meet Up group is held on the 2nd Wednesday of every month, 1:00 – 2:00 p.m., 5th Floor Lounge of the hospital, use elevator C. For more information, please call the Social Work Office at 813-745-8407 or MeetUp@Moffitt.org.
+Meet Up is held the second Wednesday of every month at 1 p.m. and the fourth Thursday of every month at 6 p.m., fifth floor lounge of the hospital, use elevator C. For more information, please call the Social Work Office at 813-745-8407 or MeetUp@Moffitt.org.

 This professionally led group is for the friends and family members of young adults with cancer.

-Connect Up is held on the 2nd Wednesday of every month, 1:00 – 2:00 p.m., 5th Floor day room of the hospital, use elevator C. For more information, please call the Social Work Office at 813-745-8407 or MeetUp@Moffitt.org.
+Connect Up is held on the second Wednesday of every month at 1 p.m. and the fourth Thursday of every month at 6 p.m., fifth floor day room of the hospital, use elevator C. For more information, please call the Social Work Office at 813-745-8407 or MeetUp@Moffitt.org.

 Young adult cancer patients (ages 15-39), who are inpatient guests at Moffitt, are invited to attend Art Up.
 Show your creative side while relaxing and enjoying the company of other young adults with cancer.
 Family and friends are welcome.